Will My Personal Bankruptcy Affect My Spouse?

-When you file for bankruptcy it does not directly affect your spouse or reflect on their credit report.
-Your bankruptcy is between you and your creditors.
+When you file a personal bankruptcy it does not directly affect your spouse or reflect on their credit report.
+Your personal bankruptcy is between you and your creditors.
 Your spouse is not liable for your debts simply because he/she is your spouse.
-However, your bankruptcy can have an impact on the other person in the following ways:
+However, your personal bankruptcy can have an impact on the other person in the following ways:

 Joint Debts - If you and your spouse obtain credit together then both of you are responsible to repay the debt.
-If one party goes bankrupt the other person is still responsible for the entire debt.
+If one party files a personal bankruptcy the other person is still responsible for the entire debt.

 Borrowing - Financial institutions sometimes base their lending decision on household income.
 The most common example is when granting a mortgage.
 The higher the household income the more you can borrow.
 However, if they take into consideration your income they will also take into consideration your credit history.
 So if your income is required to purchase a home then it’s not likely that you will be approved, at least not until your bankruptcy has been discharged and you have rebuilt some positive credit history.
 They can choose to approve the mortgage based on your spouse’s income alone however it may limit how much you can afford to spend on a home.